labgem/microscope-user-doc/docs/content/mage/viewer.rst

 How to use the "Export to Gene Cart" button ?
 ---------------------------------------------

 The **Export to Gene Cart** button allows you to export all genomic objects contained in the genomic map to a Gene Cart.
 If you click on the button, a new window opens, offering the choice of creating a new cart or to selecting a pre-existing cart in which store the data.
-You can access to your gene carts via the `Gene Cart Interface <http://microscope.readthedocs.org/en/latest/content/userpanel/genesbasket.html>`_ .
+You can access to your gene carts via the :ref:`Gene Cart Interface <gencarts>`.

 Can I create a new genomic object ?
 -----------------------------------

 The **NEW** button located below the genomic map allows you to create a new genomic object.
 If you click on the button, a pop-up will open, you have to choose the type of object you want to create, then the Genomic Object Editor window opens.
 You have to manually fill in all fields to create your new object.
 You have to specify its Begin, End, Frame, Mutation, Product, ...
 Then click on **SAVE**.

 * Please note that you can’t delete a genomic object from the database.